 Utah is known for its snow and scenery.
 Unfortunately, it has a more dubious honor too.
 Utah car accident statistics reveal that this state is the fifth most accident-prone in the country.
 In 2021, Utah saw 61,406 car crashes.
-Here is an overview of the numbers and causes of car accidents on Utah’s roadways.
+Below you will find an overview of the numbers and causes of car accidents on Utah’s roadways.

 The Utah Department of Public Safety tracks fatal car accident data.
 Its goal is to make roadways safer and educate the public on responsible driving.
 The department divides preventable causes into 5 areas of harmful behavior: aggressive driving, drug and alcohol impairment, failing to wear a seat belt, and distracted driving.
 Its education efforts focus on these areas.